What are the charges for shipping ports and destination ports in the United States?

 1. Port of New York

 What are the charges for shipping to the US destination port?
-When shipping a full container or LCL to the US port, there are the following charges:
+When shipping ports a full container or LCL to the US, there are the following charges:

 1. DOC is the bill of lading fee, generally USD85/BL